willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 ![Voltage source symbols]({{ site.baseurl }}{% link i/source_voltage_symbols.svg %}){: .centered :}

 The symbol on the left is a battery.
 The long horizontal line represents the positive terminal of the battery, and the short horizontal line is the negative terminal.
-Sometimes the battery is not marked with $+$ and +-$ signs, so this long-line short-line thing is to memorize.
+Sometimes the battery is not marked with $+$ and $-$ signs, so this long-line short-line thing is something you want to memorize.

+{% capture summary %}origin of the battery symbol{% endcapture %}
+{% capture details %}
+The battery symbol is a reminder of the very first battery invented by Volta.
+A stack of alternating dissimilar metal disks,
+{% capture image %}battery_stack.png{% endcapture %}
+{% capture alt %}The battery symbol originated from the stack of alternating metals in Volta's battery.{% endcapture %}
+{% capture height %}300px{% endcapture %}
+{% include image_centered_without_caption.html %}
+{% endcapture %}{% include details.html %}

 The circle symbol represents some other kind of voltage source, a power supply or generator.
 It is best practice to draw the $+$ and $-$ signs inside the circle instead of on the outside.
 That way they don't get confused with other voltage labels added to the schematic later.

-An ideal constant voltage source has a fixed output voltage, independent of the current drawn by the components connected to its terminals,
+An ideal constant voltage source has a fixed output voltage, independent of the current,

 ![Voltage source i-v plot]({{ site.baseurl }}{% link i/source_constant_voltage_i-v.svg %}){: .centered :}
 Current versus voltage plot for a constant voltage source.
+The current is determined by the components connected to the voltage source.
 {:.caption :}

 The $i$-$v$ equation for a constant voltage source is, $v = \text V$, where $\text V$ is some constant voltage, like $v=3\,\text V$.
 Notice that current isn't mentioned in the $i$-$v$ equation.

-It is common see the variable $e$ associated with voltage.
+The obvious variable name for a voltage is $v$, but it is also common see the variable $e$ associated with voltage.
 This comes from the term "electromotive force" or *emf*.
-Technically it refers to voltage created by a generator, but $e$ is used as a general term for voltage.
+Technically, emf refers to voltage created by a generator, but $e$ is used as a general term for voltage.
 You can use either $v$ or $e$ and everyone will know what you mean.

 {% capture summary %}$i$ vs. $v${% endcapture %}
 {% capture details %}
-The plot above is an example of a coordinate system we come across frequently.
-The independent variable on the horizontal axis is $v$, and the dependent variable on the vertical axis is $i$.
+The plot above is an example of a coordinate system we use a lot.
+The independent variable on the horizontal axis is voltage, $v$.
+The dependent variable on the vertical axis is current, $i$.
 This is called an $i$-$v$ plot.
 {% endcapture %}{% include details.html %}

 ### Variable voltage source